Zeitgeber: Social zeitgebers and mood disorders

 Some researchers have suggested that the disturbances in biological rhythms present in depressed individuals may actually be the result of previous disruptions in social interactions, which serve as cues for those rhythms.
 This possibility may help to explain the relationship between stressful life events and the development of mood disorders.
 For example, newly married or cohabiting couples often need to adjust to each other's sleeping rhythms when beginning to share the same bed for the first time.
 This adjustment can be difficult and may lead to disruptions in sleep quality and quantity, and possibly increase risk for depression as a result.
-Researchers have attempted to explore the effect life events that disturb social rhythms might have on depressive symptoms in a number of ways.
+Researchers have attempted to explore the effect that life events that disturb social rhythms might have on depressive symptoms in a number of ways.
 A number of studies have looked at whether the loss of a spouse, a significant negative life event often associated with increased depressive symptoms, might lead to increased depression via disrupted social rhythms.
 In addition to grief, bereaved spouses may also be dealing with changes in numerous social zeitgebers.
 For instance, bereaved spouses may suddenly be faced with changes in meal times, responsibilities for additional chores, social expectations, or simply the reality of living day to day without one's usual conversational partner.
 Taken together, findings from studies on bereaved spouses indicate that when bereavement is associated with changes in social rhythms, depressive symptoms are likely to increase; however, if bereaved individuals are able to maintain social rhythms after the death of their spouse, increased depression is less likely.
 These findings suggest that social rhythm stability may not be entirely dependent on life events, but rather has some traitlike elements as well, since some individuals may be more likely to maintain social rhythms than others following the occurrence of a significant life event.

-Recent studies have also found a connection between the disruption of social rhythms and the triggering of manic episodes in bipolar disorder.
+As of the year 2000, studies have also found a connection between the disruption of social rhythms and the triggering of manic episodes in bipolar disorder.
 Differentiating between zeitgeber disturbances that lead to depression and those that lead to manic episodes has proven difficult.
 However, in both unipolar and bipolar depression, the concept of social zeitgebers as potential risk factors has influenced the development of interventions to address this risk.
 For bipolar disorder, Interpersonal and Social Rhythm Therapy (IPSRT) is meant to regulate and normalize an individual's social rhythms, including meal times, personal relationships, exercise, and social demands.
 By regulating social rhythms, therapists hope to normalize in turn individuals' biological rhythms.
 Studies have not found much evidence that IPSRT improves mood, but individuals undergoing IPSRT experience longer periods between bipolar episodes, indicating that normalizing social rhythms may have a preventative effect.